bywatersolutions/bywater-koha-release-notes/barcodeprfx-v18.11.08-04.md

 - NOT IN BUGZILLA - Fix object being treated as a hashref, preventing item level holds

+## Custom For Instance

+- NOT IN BUGZILLA - Fix issue with SCO before searching for patron

 # Release Notes for barcodeprfx-v18.11.08-03